 - Am highly motivated to do the right thing

-Laziness is a wonderful trait to have if you want to eat healthy.
-This is what drives me to cook a one-pot meal in a pressure cooker versus deep frying fritters, standing the entire time in front of a hot stove, making it.
-Rather than fight laziness, I’ve found ways to creatively use it to my advantage.
-For instance, we keep Cookies or other treats in the top most cupboard, above the refrigerator, in our house.
+Laziness is an admirable trait to have if you want to eat healthily.
+It is laziness that drives me to cook a one-pot meal in a pressure cooker versus deep frying fritters, standing the entire time in front of a hot stove, making it.
+Rather than fight laziness, I’ve found ways to use it to my advantage creatively.
+For instance, we keep cookies or other treats in the top cupboard, above the refrigerator, in our house.
 And for extra discouragement, I’ve put our water filter over the step-stool!
 It takes me a good fifteen minutes PLUS back-breaking hard work to get to that damn thing that I rarely ever eat what’s up there!!
-This is such a foolproof method for me, you gotta try to see what I mean.
+Storing it out of reach is such a foolproof method for me, you have to try to see what I mean.

-For instance, Medjool date stuffed with nuts makes for a very satisfying dessert.
-We were served this at a party recently and it vanished off the plate in just minutes.
+For example, Medjool date stuffed with nuts makes for a very satisfying dessert.
+We were served this at a party recently, and it vanished off the plate in just minutes.
 Nobody thought it was stupid or blah!
 The hostess here definitely came across as someone who embraces her simplicity.
-We have another couple in our friends circle.
+We have another couple in our friend circle.
 And in their house, breakfast for the warmer half of the year is always fruit.
 Just plain fruit – a bowl of berries or sliced melons or a banana or some fruit.

-I’d be totally rattled if I have to figure out a schedule for the basic stuff on a daily basis.
-Not happening!
+How rattling it is if I have to figure out a schedule for the basic stuff daily—not happening!
 Mondays and Thursdays, I walk with friends – it is all fixed – time, duration, where we meet, everything.
-Three days a week we eat some dish made of greens.
-This is my Indian thing – many of us skip the evening meal on the eleventh day of the moon cycle, four days before the full moon.
-Many of us have and like our routines but what is key to understand here is that they are not set in stone.
-If there are some habits you had as part of your routine that aren’t serving you well, they can be changed.
-Habits do fall off with me too and I put them back from time to time.
+Three days a week, we eat some dishes made of greens.
+Then, our Indian ritual of skipping the elaborate cooked meal on the Ekadashi.
+Many of us have and like our routines, but it is vital to understand that they are not set in stone.
+If there are some habits you had as part of your routine that isn’t serving you well, they can be changed.
+Practices do fall off with me too, and I put them back from time to time.
 Recently I’ve re-introduced the sprouts into my routine.

-Going back to the story, he quipped just in time ‘sure, just go bring it’ – I took the cue and decided to focus on the movie instead!
-The tricky part here was to see that he was helping me and therefore not get sour about him.
+Going back to the story, he quipped just in time ‘sure, just bring it’ – I took the cue and decided to focus on the movie instead!
+The tricky part here was to see that he was helping me and, therefore, not get sour about him.
 Was it purely my motivation to do the right thing, it’s difficult to say for a fact.
 But in combination with my laziness, it sure worked in my favor.

-One month after that airport lounge chat, my new friend Facebooked to say she had figured out one useful finding about herself: how she likes four of everything.
-She went by the number four as if on a autopilot – four spoons of oil, four cookies with tea, four servings at meals!
+One month after that airport lounge chat, my new friend, facebook-ed to say she had figured out one useful finding of herself: how she likes four of everything.
+She went by the number four as if on an autopilot – four spoons of oil, four cookies with tea, four servings at meals!
 Next, she decided to pre-cut all the cookies in the jar to a half.
 She switched the spoon next to the oil jar to a smaller one.
 And when she baked a pizza next time, she first packed away one half and only served the other, cut into four wedges.
 She noticed she did not even miss it.
-And it was a treat to have more left for tomorrow’s lunch, without even trying!
-I remembered her saying she was a leading Actuary in her town and it all made sense how she had expertly drawn these conclusions.
+And it was a treat to have more left for tomorrow’s lunch, without also trying!
+I remembered her saying she was a leading Actuary in her town, and it all made sense of how she had expertly drawn these conclusions.

 So, why am I sharing all this with you?

-Here’s why – I’d like you to deeply understand one thing – we don’t get healthy by reading a book or getting a masters degree in health sciences.
-All this add to your knowledge base.
+Here’s why – I’d like you to understand one thing deeply – we don’t get healthy by reading a book or getting a master’s degree in health sciences.
+All this adds to your knowledge base.
 It’s like saying, I’ve got bags of food loaded in my pantry.
-This does NOT mean your hunger is satiated.
+But it does NOT mean your hunger is satiated.
 Right?
-You gotta put in some effort to translate that knowledge to real action steps which comes down to what we do in tiny increments day after day.
+You have to put in some effort to translate that knowledge to real action steps, which comes down to what we do in tiny increments day after day.

-You need to take time to observe yourself for these traits and quirks that drive your behavior so you can modify them in a way that works for you.
-It is just like acknowledging the motorist tendency to speed at particular points and putting a speed breaker in place.
-Only, you are responsible for installing your own behavioral controls for certain things in life.
+It would help if you took the time to observe yourself for these traits and quirks that drive your behavior to modify them in a way that works for you.
+It is like acknowledging the motorist tendency to speed at particular points and putting a speed breaker in place.
+Only you are responsible for installing your behavioral controls for certain things in life.